Poplar Bluff Tigers: History

-Minor league baseball began in Poplar Bluff, Missouri when the 1908 Poplar Bluff Tigers began play as members of the six–team Class D level Arkansas State League.
+Minor league baseball began in Poplar Bluff, Missouri when the 1908 Poplar Bluff "Tigers" began play as members of the six–team Class D level Arkansas State League.

 After beginning league play on April 20, 1908, the Poplar Bluff Tigers lost their first five games.
 It was reported that the Poplar Bluff franchise was having financial difficulties.
 Manager Al Sullivan left the team two weeks into the season and Arkansas State League president Thomas Craighead took over operations of the team.

 The Poplar Bluff franchise relocated to Brinkley, Arkansas during the season.
 On June 8, 1908, the franchise relocated with a 16–58 record and became the Brinkley Infants for the remainder of the 1908 season.

-The 1908 team continued play and compiled a 12–21 record playing as the Brinkley Infants.
+The team continued play and compiled a 12–21 record playing the remainder of the season as the Brinkley Infants.
 Combined, the Poplar Bluff/Brinkley team placed last in the standings in their one season of minor league play.
-The team ended the 1908 Arkansas State League season with an overall record of 28–79, to place 6th in the Arkansas State League standings.
-Poplar Bluff/Brinkley finished 45.5 games behind the 1st place Hot Springs Giants and were managed by Al Sullivan and Lee Dawkins.
-The Helena Ponies (67–48), Newport Pearl Diggers (65–44), Pine Bluff Pine Knotts (51–61) and Argenta Shamrocks (49–68) finished ahead of Poplar Bluff/Brinkley in the final standings.
+The team ended the 1908 Arkansas State League season with an overall record of 28–79, to place sixth in the Arkansas State League standings.
+Poplar Bluff/Brinkley finished 45.5 games behind the first place Hot Springs Giants and were managed by Al Sullivan and Lee Dawkins.
+The Helena Ponies (67–48), Newport Pearl Diggers (65–44), Pine Bluff Pine Knotts (51–61) and Argenta Shamrocks (49–68) also finished ahead of Poplar Bluff/Brinkley in the final standings.

 In 1909, the Arkansas State League expanded to eight teams, but the Brinkley franchise did not return to the league.

-Poplar Bluff, Missouri (and Brinkley, Arkansas) has not hosted other minor league teams.
+Poplar Bluff, Missouri (and Brinkley, Arkansas) has not hosted other minor league team.

 The ballparks

 The 1908 Poplar Bluff Tigers played minor league home games at Sportsman's Park.
-The park is still in use today as a public park in partnership with the Missouri Department of Conservation.
-The park is located on Business Highway 60E, Poplar Bluff, Missouri.
+Today, the park is still in use as a public park in partnership with the Missouri Department of Conservation.
+The park is located on Business Highway 60E in Poplar Bluff, Missouri.

 After the team moved to Brinkley, Arkansas the Brinkley Infants played home games at Brinkley City Park.
 Brinkley City Park is still in use as a public park.
-The park is located at 211 West Cypress Street, Brinkley, Arkansas.
+The park is located at 211 West Cypress Street in Brinkley, Arkansas.